moskv08/Nodejs-Mocha-Playground/README.md

 ### Spy, Stubs and Mocks with Sinon

+**Sinon.spy** makes sure a function is called by watching it.

-Sinon.stub is going to take a function and replace it with a own one.
+**Sinon.stub** is going to take a function and replace it with a own one.
-This allows to do real unit testing.
+Replacing objects allows to do real _unit_ testing.

+**Sinon.mocks** are fake methods (spy), pre-programmed behavior (stubs) and pre-programmed expectations.
+So mocks allow to wrap all behavior together.